boldbi/nodejs-sample/README.md

     node embed.js
     ```

-  * After executing the command, the application will automatically launch in the default browser.
-You can access it at the specified port number (e.g., http://localhost:8080/).
+  * After the application has started, it will display a URL in the `command line interface`, typically something like (e.g., http://localhost:8080/).
+Copy this URL and paste it into your default web browser.

     ![dashboard view](https://github.com/boldbi/aspnet-core-sample/assets/91586758/cb2dc2de-8327-4848-8ec5-1acf01888064)